AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Long the Process Takes

-The length of time it takes to complete an insurance claim depends on the details.
-For example, a claim with a partial fault or an uninsured driver takes longer than when both parties are insured and one party is completely responsible for the accident.
+The length of time it takes to complete an insurance claim depends on the details of the related incident.
+For example, a claim with a partial fault or an uninsured driver takes longer to process than one where both parties are insured and one party is completely responsible for the accident.

 Partial Fault